KevinOConnor/can2040/docs/Tools.md

-This document describes some available tools that use the can2040 code.
-These tools may facilitate development and may be useful as coding examples.
+This document describes some available tools that may be useful for testing and debugging the can2040 code.
+These tools may also facilitate development and may be useful as coding examples.

 # Klipper